portxchange/developer-documentation/key-management.md

 1. Navigate to the block named 'Generated API keys'.
 2. In the list of keys find the wanted key.
 3. Place the mouse pointer on top of the row containing the wanted key.
 The 3-dot menu will appear.
-4. In the 3-dot menu find the corresponding button: 'Revoke API key' or `Remove from list`.
+4. In the 3-dot menu find the corresponding button: `Revoke API key` or `Remove from list`.
 Click on the option you need.
 5. The confirmation dialog will appear.
 Confirm the action if it is correct.

 Revoked keys stay in the list of keys.
 Deleted keys disappear from the list and won't be shown in the future.
 A revoked key can be deleted later.